-PSR is part of the APS and is an independent portfolio agency within the Department of Health portfolio and is required to align its operation and administration with the Department of Health.
+PSR is part of the APS and is an independent agency within the Department of Health portfolio.

 To help guide our performance we have defined our own values and behaviours which are underpinned by the APS Values.
 Our values and behaviours of Fair, Transparent, and Professional address the unique aspects of our business and environment and guide us in performing our role.